 The middle number in a group of numbers.
 Where a median income, for example, is given as \$26,000, it means that exactly half of the incomes reported are greater than or equal to \$26,000, and that the other half is less than or equal to the median amount.
-Zero values are not included in the calculation of medians for individuals.
+With the exception of "Total Income", zero values are not included in the calculation of medians for individuals.